Juul is shutting down on social media, halting retail orders for flavored pods

 Juul Labs is quitting social media.

-Juul said it's also asked Facebook, Instagram, Twitter, and Snapchat to prohibit content promoting e-cigarette use by underage people.
+Juul said it's also asked Facebook, Instagram, Twitter and Snapchat to prohibit content promoting e-cigarette use by those underage.

-The US Food and Drug Administration has been cracking down on e-cigarette manufacturers like Juul, expressing concerns that the company is luring underage customers.
+The US Food and Drug Administration has been cracking down on e-cigarette manufacturers.
+It's expressed concerns that Juul was luring in underage customers.
 In April, the FDA requested information from Juul about its marketing practices and its appeal to teens, and announced an effort to stop youth from using tobacco products, particularly e-cigarettes.
 In September, the agency told makers of the five top-selling e-cigarette brands -- Juul, Vuse, MarkTen, blu e-cigarettes and Logic -- that they had to submit plans within 60 days outlining how they'll tackle youth access and use of their products.

 FDA Commissioner Scott Gottlieb tweeted about Juul's action plan on Tuesday, saying: "We're deeply concerned about the epidemic of youth use of e-cigs.
 Voluntary action is no substitute for regulatory steps #FDA will soon take.
 But we want to recognize actions by JUUL today and urge all manufacturers to immediately implement steps to start reversing these trends."